Keyboard shortcuts

 • Arena allocation — double-buffered ping-pong arenas with Static/PerTick/Sparse field mutability classes; no GC pauses, no Box<dyn> per cell

-• C FFI — stable ABI with handle tables (slot+generation), safe double-destroy, versioned
+• C FFI — stable ABI v3.0 with handle tables (slot+generation), panic-safe boundary (MurkStatus::Panicked, murk_last_panic_message), and safe double-destroy

 • Zero unsafe in simulation logic — only murk-arena and murk-ffi are permitted unsafe; everything else is #![forbid(unsafe_code)]